wilberquito/Paradigms-and-Programming-Languages/Haskell/Session3.md

 rectangleArea :: Float -> Float -> Float
 rectangleArea a b = a * b
 ```

+The `(..)` syntax means, export all constructors for the preceding type.

 To use our module, we just do: